It’s not too early to begin organizing and fundraising for a 2018 study tour!

 FAQs for prospective participants can be found here.

-A sample agenda from 2016 is available here.
+A sample agenda is available here.